itika1/itika1/README.md

 💞️ I’m looking to collaborate on React js projects

-⚡ Fun fact: I have a Computer Engineering background, but most of the credit goes to Google and Stack Overflow 😪
+⚡ Fun fact: I have an immense interest on software, but most of the credit goes to Google and Stack Overflow 😪

 <br>